Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 > -_Agile Manifesto 2001_

 {% include callout.html
-content="It's **not okay** for a methodology to prescribe communication technology like face-to-face, Kanban boards or open office." type="warning" %}
+content="It's **not okay** for a methodology to prescribe communication technology like face-to-face / open office or Kanban boards." type="warning" %}

 Face-to-face depends on a transportation system and laptops to code on during the meeting and